-- 1. Viking pumps are positive displacement pumps and must be provided with some sort of pressure protection.
+- Viking pumps are positive displacement pumps and must be provided with some sort of pressure protection.
 This may be a relief valve mounted directly on the pump, an inline pressure relief valve, a torque limiting device or a rupture disk. - 2.
 There are relief valve options available on those pump models designed to accept a relief valve.
-Options may include a jacketed relief valve or return to tank relief valve. - 3.
-If pump rotation is reversed during operation, pressure protection must be provided on both sides of pump. - 4.
-Relief valve adjusting screw cap must always point towards suction side of pump, see "Figure 3" on page 3.
-If pump rotation is reversed, remove pressure relief valve and turn end for end. - 5.
+Options may include a jacketed relief valve or return to tank relief valve.
+Pumps equipped with a jacketed head plate are generally not available with a relief valve. - If pump rotation is reversed during operation, pressure protection must be provided on both sides of pump. - Relief valve adjusting screw cap must always point towards suction side of pump, see "Figure 5" on page If pump rotation is reversed, remove pressure relief valve and turn end for end. - 5.
 Pressure relief valves cannot be used to control pump flow or regulate discharge pressure.